Online Gaming Fraud: How to Detect and Prevent Scams

 1. Multiple Account Fraud

-Multiple account fraud, or multi-accounting, is a common type of online gaming fraud where a fraudster uses multiple accounts at once to benefit themselves in a game.
-They’ll often use different devices and IP addresses to avoid detection.
 This technique is used frequently in online gambling.
-For example, a fraudster will join a poker game from multiple accounts, making themselves far more likely to win the game as they will make sure that the other accounts lose to their primary account.
+For example, a fraudster will join a poker game from multiple accounts, making themselves far more likely to win the game.
 This is a form of what is called chip dumping.

 Fraudsters can manipulate game results and force other legitimate players out of the game.
 Additionally, they can make easy money off the advantages they gain by accessing the game from multiple accounts.